Titanic Thompson: Early life

 Thomas was born in Monett, Missouri, but was raised mainly on a farm 50 miles to the south, near Rogers, Arkansas, in the Ozark Mountains.
 His mother remarried following desertion by Thomas' father, who was himself a gambler.
 Thomas began conducting his nomadic, lucrative career of hustling in the rural south-central United States circa 1908, leaving home at age 16 with less than one dollar in his pocket.
 Unable to read or write effectively, he had attended school only sporadically, and felt unwelcome in the home of his stepfather.
 Thomas spent most of his youth developing skills he would use later, such as shooting and understanding odds at card games through marathon dealing of hands.

 Trapshooting career

 As a young boy, Thomas was known by his uncles for his precise shooting.
 Allegedly, they had seen him down birds with a shot between the eyes from fifty yards away.
 These skills would land him work with Captain Adam Henry Bogardus in his "Miracle Medicine Show".
 During the show, Thomas would entertain onlookers by shooting pie tins, cabbages, and by tricking viewers into thinking he shot a silver dollar out of the air.
-In 1951, many years after his "Miracle Medicine Show" days, Thomas showed off his still-sharp shooting skills by winning the Arizona State Trapshooting Championship four years in a row from 1951–1954.
+In 1951, many years after his "Miracle Medicine Show" days, Thomas showed off his still-sharp shooting skills by winning the Arizona State Trapshooting Championship four years in a row from 1951 to 1954.